agungmulia/FacebookMessengerChatbot-NodeJS-MongoDB/README.md

 1. If you dont have any MongoDB account, register them [here](https://account.mongodb.com/account/register?signedOut=true)
 2. In your main organization page, create a new project and name them whatever you want.
   ![image](https://user-images.githubusercontent.com/90015124/177465513-eaa0e2f6-5ff9-4d76-af6c-78161afa8694.png)
-3. At your main page, create your cluster, Choose the shared version and named your cluster.
+3. At your main page, create your cluster, Choose the shared version and name your cluster.
   ![image](https://user-images.githubusercontent.com/90015124/177465740-c1b6ff7d-6dd6-4f2c-bae6-758a779165ab.png)
 4. Create your database user with username and password.
   ![image](https://user-images.githubusercontent.com/90015124/177465881-7624b27c-4296-4796-8afc-18a92d6086e2.png)